Boldness-Recalibration for Binary Event Predictions: Methods

 where $x_i$ is the predicted probability for event $i$ and $y_i$ is the binary outcome (0 if a non-event, 1 if event).
 The Brier Score in (\ref{bs}) can take on any value from 0 to 1, where lower values are better.

 The Brier Score can be decomposed as follows:

-where $\mathbf{x}_k$ is the set of predicted probabilities within bin $k$ and $\bar{\mathbf{y}}_k$ is the relative frequency of events corresponding to the observations in bin $k$ \citep{Murphy1972a}.
-The first addend on the right hand side of (\ref{decomp}) is a measure of calibration, which we will abbreviate as BSC, and is the measure we will compare to $P(M_c|y)$.
+where $x_k$ is the average prediction for bin $k$, $\bar{y}_k$ is the relative frequency of events corresponding to the observations in bin $k$, $\bar{y}$ is the overall base rate, $K$ is the total number of bins, $n_k$ is the number of observations within bin $k$, and $n$ is the total number of predictions \citep{Murphy1973a}.
+The first addend on the right hand side of (\ref{decomp}) is a measure of calibration, which we will refer to as Brier Score Calibration (BSC), and is the measure we will compare to $P(M_c|y)$.
+The second addend on the right hand side of (\ref{decomp}) is a measure of resolution, which we will abbreviate as BSR, and is a measure we will compare to $s_b$.
+The third addend is a measure of uncertainty in the outcomes, which we will abbreviate as BSU.
+Lower values of BSC are better, with BSC = 0 indicating perfect calibration.
+Higher values of BSR are better, with BSR = BSU indicating perfect resolution.